astropy/regions/docs/shapes.rst

     >>> apertures = CircularAperture(positions, r=4.2)

-To represent lists of `~regions.Region` objects, you can store them in Python lists or the `~regions.Regions` class, which effectly acts like a list of regions.
+To represent lists of `~regions.Region` objects, you can store them in Python lists or the `~regions.Regions` class, which effectively acts like a list of regions.
 To create many similar regions or process many regions you can use for loops or list comprehensions.

 .. code-block:: python